30-Minute Turkey Chili

 It’s finally my time of year: chili season!
-Honestly, chili season is year ’round for me (this turkey chili recipe is on repeat at least once a month), but I know not everyone is as insane as I am.
-That being said, this is literally award-winning chili right here, folks!
+And this 30-minute turkey chili is always on rotation in our house.
 I have won first place in multiple chili cook-offs over the years.
 I don’t want to brag or anything, but it really is that good!
 We always make a large batch so we can enjoy turkey chili for lunch throughout the week.
 This recipe serves at least 6 big bowls, but you can feel free to cut it half to make a smaller batch.
 Happy cooking!

 Beans or no beans in chili?

 I am decidedly pro-bean, and that is a non-negotiable for me.
 I love beans so much!
 We will sometimes even make vegetarian 5-bean chili if we’re really trying to clean out the pantry of canned goods.

 This recipe calls for canned pinto beans, black beans and refried beans.

 Personally, I like my turkey chili to be really thick, so the refried beans help give it a much better texture.
 It’s a totally optional add though, so if you prefer a soupier chili, leave it out!

 I love to make instant pot refried beans, so if I have homemade refried beans on hand I’m always using that but canned works just fine.
 If you don’t love black or pinto beans, feel free to substitute your favorites!

 This recipe specifically called for ancho chile powder, which can be found pretty readily in most well-stocked grocery stores.
 So, what’s the difference between ancho chile powder and the stuff labeled “chili powder”?

 Well, the latter is more of an all purpose chili seasoning that often contains cumin, onion, garlic, and salt.
 Ancho chile powder is actual dried ancho chilies that have been toasted and ground into a powder.